History of science and technology in Africa: Southern Africa

-At the Battle of Isandhlawana on 22 January 1879, the Zulu army defeated British invading troops.
+The numerous irregular conflicts in the region during the 1800s saw the emergence of the Afrikaner "kommando" system of mounted mobile light infantry called up from the male population.
+These would see extensive action during the Xhosa Wars and the First and Second Boer Wars and became the origin of the modern commando elite light infantry type.

 From the 1960s to the 1980s, South Africa pursued research into weapons of mass destruction, including nuclear, biological, and chemical weapons.
 Six nuclear weapons were assembled.
 With the anticipated changeover to a majority-elected government in the 1990s, the South African government dismantled all of its nuclear weapons, the first nation in the world which voluntarily gave up nuclear arms it had developed itself.

 Commerce

 Numerous metal objects and other items were used as currency in Africa.
 They are as follows: cowrie shells, salt, gold (dust or solid), copper, ingots, iron chains, tips of iron spears, iron knives, cloth in various shapes (square, rolled, etc.).
 Copper was as valuable as gold in Africa.
 Copper was not as widespread and more difficult to acquire, except in Central Africa, than gold.
 Other valuable metals included lead and tin.
 Salt was also as valuable as gold.
 Because of its scarcity, it was used as currency.